Italian Campus Courses and Textbook Information

 Duquesne in Rome Course Information

 Duquesne in Rome has a limited offering of University Core courses and electives that will help you get the most out of your semester in Italy!
-Work closely with you academic advisor to make sure that the courses you choose will help you work towards graduation.
+Work closely with your academic advisor to make sure that the courses you choose will help you work towards graduation.
 Textbooks for these courses will be updated each semester and can be found below.

 (Multiple courses are indicated as "on-site courses", meaning most class sessions happen on location at museums, monuments, and churches in Rome.)